 Black Lives Matter is the largest protest movement in American history.
 Indeed, the fight for racial justice has united countless groups and mobilized them behind a single noble cause.
-One of those groups is Black Youth Project 100 (BYP100).
+One of such groups is the Black Youth Project 100 (BYP100).

 BYP100 was founded in 2013 following the murder of Trayvon Martin.
 They are a member-based collective of young black activists fighting for freedom and liberation.
 Starting in Chicago, BYP100 has since expanded considerably with chapters from California’s Bay Area to Washington DC.

-Last month, editors Elias Khoury and Taylor-Raye Council got a chance to speak with BYP100’s national Comms Associate Kwynn Riley.
-What follows is a transcript of that conversation, edited for clarity and length.
+Elias Khoury and Taylor-Raye Council spoke with BYP100’s national Comms Associate Kwynn Riley.

 EK | Give us a brief summary of BYP100.
 Who are you (as an organization), what do you do, and why do you do it?